Thor88/esp_8_bit/README.md

     -----------

 ```
-Audio is on pin 18 by default but can be remapped.
+Audio is on pin 26 by default (remapped to free 18 for SD SCK) but can be changed in `src/config.h`.

 Before you compile the sketch set the video standard:
 ```